s1m30/s1m30/README.md

 <h2 align="left">Hackathon Projects</h2>
 <p align="left">
-Ewa Van Gogh(A2SV Hackathon):[EWG Github]("https://github.com/s1m30/Afrotales.git")
+Ewa Van Gogh(A2SV Hackathon): <a href="https://github.com/s1m30/Afrotales.git">EWG Github Link</a><br>

-<br>Afrotales(Microsoft Imagine Junior Cup): Afrotales was a project for the Microsoft AI for Good Challenge that focused on preserving and promoting African culture through literature.
-[Afrotales Github]("https://github.com/s1m30/Afrotales.git")
+Afrotales(Microsoft Imagine Junior Cup): Afrotales was a project for the Microsoft AI for Good Challenge that focused on preserving and promoting African culture through literature. <a href="https://github.com/s1m30/Afrotales.git">Afrotales Github</a><br>

-<br>Eduexo(Nasa Space Apps):EduExo was developed for the NASA Space Apps Challenge under the "Chronicles of Planet Exploration" category.
-It aimed to create an educational platform to learn about exo planets.[Eduexo Link](https://github.com/Denzelites/Spaceapps.git)
+Eduexo(Nasa Space Apps):EduExo was developed for the NASA Space Apps Challenge under the "Chronicles of Planet Exploration" category.
+It aimed to create an educational platform to learn about exo planets.<a href="https://github.com/Denzelites/Spaceapps.git">Eduexo Link</a>
 </p>

 <h3 align="left">Languages and Tools:</h3>